Table of Contents

 Can you play Crab Game on Mac?

 You can play Crab Game on Mac, but you must first install Windows 10 or 11 on your Mac.
-To install Windows and play Crab Game on your Mac, you can either use Boot Camp Assistant or a virtualization program such as Parallels.
+To install Windows and play Crab Game on your Mac, you can use Boot Camp Assistant or a virtualization program such as Parallels.
+The second options is to use cloud gaming services.

 If you are interested in trying out Crab Game, but you only have a Mac and no PC, then you will need to set up a couple of things first, but ultimately, you should still be able to get this game running on your Mac.